titanxtx/Fortran-Timez/README.md

 The file is pretty big.
 In the future i'll see about breaking it up into smaller files for faster compiling.

+Although some of the types have functions and overloading going on, you can still pass them to C without any problems if you have to.

 #### Usage  `use timez`

 For more accurate results use clock_gettime instead of gettimeofday and time_tm with the interval functions